FGI Industries (FGI) Set to Announce Earnings on Wednesday

-FGI Industries (NASDAQ:FGI – Get Free Report) last posted its earnings results on Wednesday, March 20th.
-The company reported $0.06 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.02 by $0.04.
-FGI Industries had a net margin of 0.55% and a return on equity of 3.96%.
-The firm had revenue of $30.96 million during the quarter, compared to the consensus estimate of $31.20 million.
+FGI Industries (NASDAQ:FGI – Get Free Report) last released its earnings results on Wednesday, March 20th.
+The company reported $0.06 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.02 by $0.04.
+The company had revenue of $30.96 million during the quarter, compared to analyst estimates of $31.20 million.
+FGI Industries had a return on equity of 3.96% and a net margin of 0.55%.

 FGI Industries ltd. supplies kitchen and bath products in the United States, Canada, and Europe.
 The company sells sanitaryware products, such as toilets, sinks, pedestals, and toilet seats; wood and wood-substitute furniture for bathrooms, including vanities, mirrors, laundry, medicine cabinets, and other storage systems; shower systems; and customer kitchen cabinetry and other accessory items under the Foremost, avenue, contrac, Jetcoat, rosenberg, and Covered Bridge Cabinetry brand names.